 III.
 PROBLEM SOLVING (Thinking Environment)

-While the incumbent will face all three levels of problem-solving, the biggest challenges belong to category number three.
-The incumbent must use interpersonal skills to pick and choose the right strategy to address a given problem and also has to deal with variable solutions, which need analysis, problem definition and development of alternative solutions.
+All the three levels of problem solving apply to the incumbent.
+But category numbers two and three are most applicable to this position because, the incumbent must use interpolative skills to pick and choose the right strategy to address a given problem and also has to deal with variable situations, which need analysis, problem definition and development of alternative solutions.

 III.
 GENDER EQUALITY

-II.
-WORKING CONDITIONS AND LEVEL OF TRAVEL REQUIRED.
+F. WORKING CONDITIONS AND LEVEL OF TRAVEL REQUIRED

 How To Apply: